babel/website/README.md

 npm test
 ```

-This will lint markdown documents inside both the website and the imported repositories (like babel, babili, etc).
+This will lint markdown documents inside both the website and the imported repositories (like babel, babel-minify, etc).

 #### Testing compiled output